 The Joint Secretariat will consist of a professional team of staff with relevant skills and competences needed for the management, content delivery, financial and communication tasks related to implementing this trilateral program between one member state and 2 IPA countries.
 Staffing and equipping this Joint Secretariat is a core part of the Technical Assistance budget expenditure.

 b) Programme management and steering

-- Organisation, preparation and facilitation of meetings of the programme bodies, c) Monitoring, control and reporting

-- Evaluations, analysis and studies related to the delivery of the programme in support of the continuous improvement of its management and implementation.
+- Organisation, preparation and facilitation of meetings of the programme bodies, - Evaluations, analysis and studies related to the delivery of the programme in support of the continuous improvement of its management and implementation.